CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Create New App](assets/xcode_create_app.png)

-Since we do not have `Cocopods` yet that would convert the project to the workspace we have to do it manually.
+Since we do not have `Cocopods` yet which would convert the project to the workspace we have to do it manually.
 In Xcode under `File` select option `Save As Workspace`, close the project and open the newly created Workspace by Xcode.
 So far the workspace contains only the App.
 Now it is time to create the necessary dependencies for the Cosmonaut app.

 Going top down through the diagram first comes the `Domain` layer where `Spacesuit`, `Cosmonaut` and `Scaffold` is needed to be created.
 For creating the `Spacesuit` let us use Xcode one last time.
 Under the new project select the framework icon name it `Cosmonaut` and save it under the `iss_application_framework/domain/` directory.